obonaventure/cnp3/book-2nd/exercises/netkit-app.rst

 .. note:: netkit tools

- As the virtual machines run Linux, standard networking tools such as ping_, tcpdump_, netstat_ etc. are available.
+ As the virtual machines run Linux, standard networking tools such as :manpage:`ping(8)`, tcpdump_, netstat_ etc. are available.

  Another useful hint is that is it possible to share files between the Netkit_ virtual machines and the local host.
 Virtual machines can access to the directory of the lab they belong to.
 This directory is mounted in their filesystem at the path  `/hostlab`.